NextronSystems/thor-util-manual/usage/custom-signature-encryption.rst

      - .json
      - .jsos

-Place the encrypted IOC files in the ``./custom-signatures`` sub folder in the program directory and the encrypted YARA rules in the ``./custom-signatures/yara`` sub folder.
+Place encrypted IOC files in the ``./custom-signatures`` subfolder in the program directory and encrypted YARA rules in the ``./custom-signatures/yara`` subfolder.